 ITS Research Computing team members are available for individual or project consultations on topics such as determining which computing resource to use; migrating code between computing systems; optimizing code; parallelizing existing serial codes; troubleshooting malfunctioning programs; using iRODS data grid middleware with central systems; file transfers; job submission; Linux basics; and data management.
 The group will advise you on what services and tools might be best leveraged to move your analyses and projects ahead.

-Research computing staff scientists and programmers are also available for more extended engagements and project support on an as-available basis, when skill sets match researchers’ needs and resources allow.
+Research Computing staff scientists and programmers are also available for more extended engagements and project support on an as-available basis, when skill sets match researchers’ needs and resources allow.

-Current staffing includes two team members focusing on biosciences/biomedical sciences; one specialist targeting researchers in the humanities; and three computational scientists representing the physical sciences.
+Staffing includes two team members focusing on biosciences/biomedical sciences; one specialist targeting researchers in the humanities; and three computational scientists representing the physical sciences.